-If employees are offered a bribe, or are asked to make one, or if they believe or suspect that any bribery, corruption or other breach of this policy has occurred or may occur, you must the Head of Setting or the Director of Human Resources as soon as possible.
+If employees are offered a bribe, or are asked to make one, or if they believe or suspect that any bribery, corruption or other breach of this policy has occurred or may occur, you must the Academy Headteacher or the Head of Human Resources as soon as possible.

-If employees are unsure about whether a particular act constitutes bribery or corruption, they must raise it with their manager or the Human Resources Director.
+If employees are unsure about whether a particular act constitutes bribery or corruption, they must raise it with their manager or the Head of Human Resources.